 Will I Go To Jail If I Bet Sports Online?

-The list of American states that have laws explicitly outlawing all online gambling is short: Illinois, Indiana, Louisiana, Montana, Oregon, South Dakota, and Wisconsin all have laws on the books that could land you in jail if you place any sort of wager on a gambling website.
+The list of American states that have laws explicitly outlawing all online gambling is quite short, and it is subject to change rapidly now that the Professional and Amateur Sports Protection Act (PASPA, 1992) has been overturned, giving all states complete control over their own sports wagering regulations and operations.
+These states currently include: Illinois, Indiana, Louisiana, Montana, Oregon, South Dakota, and Wisconsin, as they all have laws on the books that could theoretically land you in jail if you place any sort of wager on a gambling website.
+(It is important to note again that this has never actually happened in practice.)
 The state of Nevada also has a law that forbids citizens from placing wagers at non-state-regulated gambling sites, language similar to what online sports bettors and poker players may soon see if other states begin regulating and taxing their own versions of online casino and sports wagering sites.

 Still, no one has yet to get in trouble or go to jail based on the language in those state's penal codes outlawing online betting.
 That indicates that state governments, like the federal government, are more interested in taking down the big fish: gambling providers operating illegally on American soil.
 Those people that do go to jail for using online sportsbooks are likely the hosts and operators of sports betting sites that operate within US borders, running afoul of the law.
 Part of the reason that individuals aren't targeted under anti-online gambling laws is the simple fact that it is difficult, and in some cases illegal, for governments to track the online activity of citizens.
 It is far easier for governments to locate people responsible for providing illegal gambling operations and arrest them, as happened with a handful of the world's most popular poker sites in America in 2011.